mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The `currentid` channel will be put to the parent of the first entry in the result list.
 All media in the search result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

+* `playlistselect`: Select a playlist from the available playlists currently saved on disk.
+This will also update `playlist` with the selected value.

+* `playlist`: Name of existing or new playlist.

+* `playlistrestore`: Restore the playlist from `playlist`.
+If the restored playlist contains content from the current server, this content will update the `browse` command option list.
+Note that playlists can contain a mix of media entries and container references.
+All media in the result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

+* `playlistsave`: Save the current `browse` command option list into `playlist`.
+If `playlist` already exists, it will be overwritten.

+* `playlistappend`: Append the current `browse` command option list to `playlist`.
+If `playlist` does not exist yet, a new playlist will be created.

+* `playlistdelete`: Delete `playlist` from disk and remove from `playlistselect` command option list.

 A number of convenience channels replicate the basic control channels from the `upnprenderer` thing for the currently selected renderer on the `upnprenderer` channel.
 These channels are `volume`, `mute` and `control`.

+### `upnprenderer`

 The `upnprenderer` has the following default channels: